-Enterprise Products Partners LP announced Tuesday that its affiliate Enterprise Gas Processing LLC has purchased Piceance Creek Pipeline LLC from EnCana Oil & Gas (USA) Inc., a wholly owned subsidiary of EnCana Corp., for an undisclosed amount.
+Enterprise Products Partners LP announced last Tuesday that its affiliate Enterprise Gas Processing LLC purchased Piceance Creek Pipeline LLC from EnCana Oil & Gas (USA) Inc., a wholly owned subsidiary of EnCana Corp., for an undisclosed amount.

 The assets of Piceance Creek Pipeline, LLC consist primarily of a recently constructed 48-mile, 36-inch diameter natural gas gathering pipeline in the Piceance Basin of northwestern Colorado.
 As a part of the transaction, EnCana has signed a long term, fixed-fee gathering contract and dedicated significant production to the system for the life of the associated lease holdings, Houston-based Enterprise said.